GLOBAL MARKETS-Growth worries grip stocks, oil markets

 “After a big run up in equities earlier, this is a bout of profit taking.”

-The fall in the price of oil could boost consumer spending as it reduces fuel costs heading into winter, but also serves as an indication of weaker demand.
+The fall in the price of oil, however, could boost consumer spending as it reduces fuel costs heading into winter, but also serves as an indication of weakened demand worldwide.

-U.S. Treasuries yields edged lower on lingering concern about global economic growth but traders hesitated to place major bets ahead of the release of the Fed’s minutes.
-Benchmark 10-year U.S. Treasury notes were last down 2/32 in price to yield 2.3570 percent.
+Benchmark 10-year U.S. Treasury notes were last up 3/32 in price to yield 2.3391 percent, the lowest in more than a month.

-The dollar index, which tracks the greenback against six major currencies, was up 0.03 percent at 85.696 after slipping the previous two sessions.
+The dollar index, which tracks the greenback against six major currencies, was flat at 85.683 after slipping the previous two sessions.
 It is still trading near four-year highs.

 Growth in China’s services sector weakened slightly in September as new business cooled, a private survey showed on Wednesday, reinforcing signs of a slowdown in the world’s second-largest economy that could prompt more stimulus measures.